roualdes/MATH131/week-01.md

 diamonds.columns
 ```

-has a name and each row corresponds to a row index, starting at index
+has a name and each row corresponds to a row index, starting at index 0, just
-0, just like a `np.ndarray`.
-Further, each column has one specific
+like a NumPy arrray.
+Further, each column has one specific type for all the
-type of the elements contained in that colum.
-The non-numeric type
+elements contained in that column.
+The non-numeric type `category` is for
-`category` is for columns which contain names or labels.
+columns which contain names or labels.

 ```{code-cell}
 diamonds.dtypes